FREE SHIPPING on Gifts Over $80!

 What kind of gifts are given for Rosh Hashanah?

-Rosh Hashanah gift baskets are one of the most common gifts given for the holiday.
+Rosh Hashanah gift baskets and boxes are one of the most common gifts given for the holiday.
 Typically, the Rosh Hashanah gift baskets will contain honey and apples, fresh fruit, kosher sweets, or kosher wine.

 If you are looking for the perfect Rosh Hashanah gift, consider browsing our Rosh Hashanah Gift Baskets where you’ll find everything mentioned above.